reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10.md

 ```
 - we don't normally use `torch.load` but that's the PyTorch way of grabbing the file
 - and it basically gives you a dictionary containing the name of the layer and a tensor of those weights, or an array of those weights
 - now, here's the problem.
-That
+That wikitext language model was built with a certain vocabulary which was not the same as this one was built on,